 Division - Age Group

 What programs does the West Hill Baseball League offer?

 WHBL offers House League and Select programs.
 House League is inclusive, recreational baseball which promotes good sportsmanship and player development.
 Players of all skill levels and experience are welcome.
 Competitive players may also wish to try out for a Select team.

 What is Select play?

-WHBL usually offers one Select team per division (Rookie Ball and older).
+WHBL usually offers one Select team per division (9U and older).
 Our Select teams play in the Toronto Baseball Association (TBA) East loop on Sunday nights.
 In addition to the Sunday loop games, our teams participate in weekend tournaments across Ontario and practices as scheduled by the Select Coach.
 Select players must participate in House League games in order to be eligible to play on a Select team.
 Tryouts take place in March / April – dates will be posted on the WHBL website.

 How much does it cost?

 Registration fees vary by division, which is based on the age of the player.
 For most divisions, there is a discount for registering in the “Early Bird” period, and a family discount for multiple children.
 There are additional costs for joining a Select Team.
 Please see the Registration Information page for specific amounts.